Stratus3D/dotfiles/README.md

   * Use asdf for version management (https://github.com/HashNuke/asdf)
   * Latest version (currently v0.14.0)
 * Ruby
-  * Use rbenv for management of Ruby versions (https://github.com/sstephenson/rbenv)
+  * Use rbenv (https://github.com/sstephenson/rbenv) or asdf (https://github.com/HashNuke/asdf) for management of Ruby versions
   * Use ruby-build for installation of Ruby versions (https://github.com/sstephenson/ruby-build)
   * Versions 1.9.\* and 2.1.\*
 * Python